TheOdinProject/curriculum/advanced_html_css/accessibility/keyboard_navigation.md

 Some users aren't able to use a mouse to navigate or operate their computer, and by extension the websites they visit.
 These users may instead rely on using a keyboard or another assistive technology that can simulate keyboard inputs, such as voice recognition software.
 Other users may even just prefer using a keyboard over a mouse, or may use a mix of both.
 These users require proper keyboard navigation, something that can easily be overlooked when developing a website.

-### Lesson overview
+### Learning outcomes

-This section contains a general overview of topics that you will learn in this lesson.
+By the end of this lesson, you should be able to:

-- Know the two things that interactive elements must have for keyboard users.
+* Know the two things that interactive elements must have for keyboard users.
-- Understand what focus styles are and why you shouldn't completely remove them.
+* Understand what focus styles are and why you shouldn't completely remove them.
-- Understand what the tab order is.
+* Understand what the tab order is.
-- Know how to properly hide hidden content from assistive technologies.
+* Know how to properly hide hidden content from assistive technologies.

 ### Focus